New Jersey Contested Divorce

-Now you have hired a lawyer and as a long-time New Jersey resident, you’re reasonably confident that you’ve got grounds for marriage dissolution.
+Now you have hired a New Jersey contested divorce lawyer and as a long-time New Jersey resident, you’re reasonably confident that you’ve got grounds for marriage dissolution.
 The legal papers have been written and you’re feeling a sense of relief now that your spouse has been served.

 Maybe that’s not your story.
 Perhaps you’re the one who’s been served with the separation papers.